-I implemented kmeans1d, a Python library for performing k-means clustering on 1D data, based on the algorithm in (Xiaolin 1991), as presented in section 2.2 of (Grønlund et al., 2017).
+I implemented kmeans1d, a Python library for performing k-means clustering on 1D data, based on the algorithm from Xiaolin (1991), as presented by Grønlund et al. (2017, Section 2.2).

 kmeans1d contains an O(kn + n log n) dynamic programming algorithm for finding the globally optimal k clusters for n 1D data points.
 The code is written in C++—for faster execution than a pure Python implementation—and wrapped in Python.

 The package is available on PyPI, the Python Package Index.
 It can be installed with pip.

 $ pip3 install kmeans1d